czyzby/gdx-lml/README.md

 [VisUI](https://github.com/kotcrab/VisEditor/wiki/VisUI) syntax support is available through [gdx-lml-vis library](https://github.com/czyzby/gdx-lml-vis).
 Additionally to replacing standard Scene2D actors with improved VisUI widgets, it offers full support for other VisUI features - including color picker, file chooser, new widgets, listeners and validators.

 ## What's new
+1.3 -> 1.4

+- `PooledList` is now used instead of `LinkedList`, which should slightly speed up the parsing (as in: limit its garbage collection) thanks to cached nodes and iterators.

 1.2 -> 1.3

 - `ButtonGroup` support through specialized `Table` extension: `ButtonTable`. `<buttonTable>` tag works like a regular table (can have any children), except it adds all its direct `Button`-extending children to an internal `ButtonGroup` instance, validating their checked status.
 This allows to easily build groups of widgets with min and max amounts of checked buttons.